- Sulaymaniyah, Iraq (Kurdistan) -

 With the support of Skateistan, Decks for Change and The Skateroom, we currently run a volunteer-led skate program at Suli Skatepark.
 Loaner boards are given out by local skaters everyday from 4pm - 8pm.
 In collaboration with UNHCR and CDO we provide weekly skate classes to groups of Syrian refugess and internally displaced persons in Iraq (IDP).
 The classes take place at Suli Skatepark on Wednesdays and Sundays from 5pm - 7pm and serve 30 girls and boys every week.

 Due to the growing demand for skateboarding and skate classes at Suli Skatepark, it becomes vital to expand the beginner's area of the skatepark.
-Donations will go towards its expansion planned for early 2019.
+Donations will go towards its expansion.